 Sometimes instead of waiting for people to approach you, you need to make the first move.
-Invite someone out for coffee or along to a class you are about to start.
-Whether they have been around the location for many years or they have just arrived, there are no rules here.
+For example, invite someone out for coffee or to a class you are about to start.
+Whether they have been around the location for many years or just arrived, there are no rules here.
 You can make the first move.
-Or better still, connect with people through Expat Buddy!
+Or, better still, connect with people through Expat Buddy!

 When old friends have left

-Finding your tribe in a location that has been your home for some time is a hard one.
-It is the expat life that your little expat family has decided to move on, so now what do you do?
+Finding your tribe in a location that has been your home for some time is hard.
+But, unfortunately, it is the expat life that your little expat family has decided to move on, so now, what do you do?
 Well, it is time to start over (as hard as that may seem) and put yourself out there once again.
-Start going back to coffee mornings, volunteering your services and start a new hobby altogether.
+Start going back to coffee mornings, volunteering your services and starting a new hobby altogether.

-I guess the most significant rule of thumb here is to make an effort!
+The most significant rule of thumb here is to make an effort!
 You will never find your tribe sitting at home by yourself.
-Even if you feel uncomfortable, talking to people and keeping yourself busy, makes life feel that little bit better.
-Especially when you are living in a country, and you are yet to learn the local language, this is imperative.
-You will become stir crazy ( I learnt the hard way).
+Even if you feel uncomfortable, talking to people and keeping busy makes life feel better.
+Especially when you are living in a country and you are yet to learn the local language, this is imperative.
+But, on the other hand, you will become stir-crazy ( I learnt the hard way).